-STUDENT'S WITH SPECIAL NEEDS
+STUDENTS WITH SPECIAL NEEDS

 Manhattan School of Computer Technology provides reasonable and appropriate accommodations in accordance with the Americans with Disabilities Act (ADA, 1990) for individuals with disabilities who request and demonstrate the need for accommodation on a case by case basis as required by law.
-If the applicant believes that he or she needs an accommodation they should contact the School Director prior to enrollment.
+If the applicant believes that they need an accommodation they should contact the Director of Operations prior to enrollment.